We didn't really move; we just improved.

 Is the new space just as big?

-What will the new space be like?
+What is the new space like?

 We learned last year that our neighbor, the Worthington Resource Pantry, had outgrown their space and needed to move.
 Worried that they might need to leave Worthington to find a larger space within their budget, we reached out to see if we could help.
 We have long admired Worthington Resource Pantry's work in our community, and we believe that we can play a role in ensuring that the Pantry continues to operate in our community for many years to come.